TrainAsONE/trainasone-connectiq/README.md

 - Obtain ClientId and ClientSecret from garmin@trainasone.com
 - Make the world a better place (hoo!)

-This is still very much a work in progress.
+This is still a work in progress.
 It runs as a widget.

 Source formatting preferences
 - 2 character spaces